el634dev/concentration-game/README.md

 # Concentration Game
 > Game made using Vanilla JS, HTML and CSS
 >
-> Try memorize all the colors and get all to match.
+> Try memorize all the colors and get all to match
+>
 > No live demo yet. <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents